 - 10.2.1.
-Unit members working ten (10) months and having more than seven (7) days, eleven- (11-) month unit members having more than eight (8) days, and twelve- (12-) month unit members having more than nine (9) days of their annual sick leave allocation remaining at the end of the 1998-99 fiscal year will receive twenty (\$20) dollars for each unused day and twenty-five (\$25) dollars for each unused day at the end of each fiscal year thereafter. - 10.2.2.
-Additionally, unit members who have perfect attendance for the 1998-99 fiscal year will receive a bonus of one-hundred and fifty dollars (\$150).
-Effective for the 1999-2000 fiscal year, the perfect attendance bonus shall be increased to two-hundred (\$200) dollars. - 10.2.3.
-Unit members using personal necessity leave for religious holiday observances (maximum of three [3] days per school year) will continue to be eligible for the bonus as described in 10.2.2. above, but shall be adversely impacted for the three (3) sick leave days taken as described in 10.2.1. above.
+Unit members working ten (10) months and having more than seven (7) days, eleven (11) month unit members having more than eight (8) days, and twelve (12) month unit members having more than nine (9) days of their annual sick leave allocation remaining at the end of each fiscal year will receive twenty-five (\$25) dollars for each unused day. - 10.2.2.
+Additionally, unit members who have perfect attendance for each fiscal year will receive a bonus of two-hundred (\$200) dollars. - 10.2.2.1.
+Unit members using personal necessity leave for religious holiday observances (maximum of three [3] days per school year), court appearances as a non-litigant, or subpoenaed witness will continue to be eligible for the bonus as described in 10.2.2. above, but shall be adversely impacted for the three (3) sick leave days taken as described in 10.2.1. above.
 In addition, unit members using up to sixty (60) days of industrial accident absence as approved by the worker's compensation insurance carrier shall be eligible for the bonus as described in Section 10.2.2. above as long as no other disqualifying absences are taken.
-Unit members who donate sick leave to the Catastrophic Sick Leave Bank will not be adversely impacted for the attendance incentives provided herein. - 10.2.4.
-The attendance incentives provided herein shall be paid accordingly: - 10.2.4.1.
-For unit members with perfect attendance, payment shall be made by the third (3rd) Friday in August.
+Unit members who donate sick leave to the Catastrophic Sick Leave Bank will not be adversely impacted for the attendance incentives provided herein.